ceres-solver/ceres-solver/docs/source/automatic_derivatives.rst

 There is no single solution to this problem.
-In some cases one needs to reason explicitly about the points where indeterminacy may occur and use alternate expressions using `L'Hopital's rule
+In some cases one needs to reason explicitly about the points where indeterminacy may occur and use alternate expressions using `L'Hôpital's rule
 <https://en.wikipedia.org/wiki/L'H%C3%B4pital's_rule>`_ (see for
 example some of the conversion routines in `rotation.h
 <https://github.com/ceres-solver/ceres-solver/blob/master/include/ceres/rotation.h>`_.
 In